sumeyyeakay/sumeyyeakay/README.md

 ### Hello Everyone 👋

 👩‍💻 I am a Software Engineer who is working as Software Engineer at Ecuex.
-I love coding.✨
+🚀 I love coding.

 - 📫 Where to find me: